- Access, Filtering, and Searching

-This options on this screen may vary with your phone and it's version of Android, but most fields will be similar to what is shown here.
+The options on this screen may vary with your phone and its version of Android, but most fields will be similar to what is shown here.

 You can type the full name of the contact in the Name field as is, but if you tap the toggle next to it you can break the name to First, Middle, and Last name fields and also add a prefix or suffix.

 When you enter a phone number, you can change its type from the drop-down menu that appears below it.
 A new phone field automatically appears so you can add more numbers and types.
 Tap the X next to any number to remove it.

 Click More Fields to add more details about the person beyond his basic contact information.
 You can change the image for the contact from here as well by tapping CHANGE.